 - Frost the small cake with vanilla frosting; gently press 1/4 cup coconut into frosting.
 Add purple gumdrops for eyes.
 For mouth, flatten red gumdrop between waxed paper with a rolling pin; place below eyes.
 For antennae, press orange gumdrops onto pretzels; insert into head.

-- Place 3/4 cup coconut each in three small resealable plastic bags.
+- Place 3/4 cup coconut in each of three small resealable plastic bags.
 Tint one orange with yellow and red food coloring; tint one green and one yellow.
 Frost the caterpillar with remaining vanilla frosting.
 Press alternate colors of coconut into frosting.
 Yield: 8-10 servings.

 Reviews for Caterpillar Cake